Bit-depth and playback fidelity

 Dither removes the distortion and sets a constant noise level.
 The 12-bit version is noisy, but the 14-bit version sounds pretty clean - only a small hiss can be heard in the background.
-The noise floor of the 14-bit version is a good approximation of the noise floor of the best analog recordings from the 1980s and 1990s.
-The 16-bit version should sound clean with no audible background noise.
+The noise floor of analog recordings that were captured and mixed with the most advanced analog technology in the 1980s and later is close to the noise of this 14-bit dither (excluding room noise).
+The 16-bit version should sound clean and noise-free.

 3. Conversion method: noise shaping

 In this section the 14-bit version has a higher dynamic range (lower noise floor), than the 16-bit sample in the previous section.
 The dynamic range of the 16-bit version approximately 120 decibels.
-Both the 14-bit and 16-bit audio samples should sound clean with no audible background noise.
+Both the 14-bit and 16-bit audio samples should sound clean and free of noise.

 Troubleshooting (no sound):

 - Check the browser doesn't mute the volume (common in Google Chrome).